Ken-Yokohama/Node-Express-JS-Training-Files/README.md

 # FruitsProject

-This is a node application
+This is a node application that uses express in the backend, mongoDB for a local database and mongoose for its ODM.
+This application was used to perform crud operations into a FRUITS collection and display each operation headlessly in the console.

 # Blog-Website-with-Database
 This is version 2 of the previous EJS challenge blog that uses Node & Express on the backend and EJS for the front end templating with the addition of using MongoDB as the local database.
 This application is a personal blog and uses MongoDB to pull each blog post from a database and render them.